Skip to main content

 How Do These Protocols Connect to Longevity?

 These protocols directly address the biological drivers of age-related decline.
-For women, timely MHT is associated with a 30% reduction in and a nearly 50% reduction in coronary heart disease when initiated early.
+For women, timely MHT is associated with a 30% reduction in all-cause mortality and a nearly 50% reduction in coronary heart disease when initiated early.
 For men, maintaining optimal testosterone levels is linked to improved body composition, insulin sensitivity, and cardiovascular health markers.

 The use of ancillary medications like Gonadorelin in men’s protocols is a sophisticated approach that supports the entire HPG axis, promoting a more holistic and sustainable form of endocrine recalibration.
 This is a move away from simple replacement and toward intelligent system management.